Biased Dreams: Limitations to Epistemic Uncertainty Quantification in Latent Dynamics Models: Background

-In visual control settings, the underlying state $\mathbf{s}_t$ is not directly observable, and the problem is therefore formulated as a Partially Observable Markov Decision Process (POMDP)~\citep{barto2018reinforcement}.
-At each step, the agent selects an action $\mathbf{a}_t \sim \pi(\cdot \mid \mathbf{o}_{\leq t}, \mathbf{a}_{< t})$ conditioned on past observations and actions, after which the environment generates the next observation and reward $\mathbf{o}_{t+1}, r_{t+1} \sim p(\cdot, \cdot \mid \mathbf{o}_{< t}, \mathbf{a}_{< t})$.
+In visual control settings, the underlying state $\mathbf{s}_t$ is not directly observable, and the problem is therefore formulated as a Partially Observable Markov Decision Process (POMDP)~\citep{andrew2018reinforcement}.
+At each step, the agent selects an action $\mathbf{a}_t \sim \pi(\cdot \mid \mathbf{o}_{\leq t}, \mathbf{a}_{< t})$ conditioned on past observations and actions, after which the environment provides the next observation and reward $\mathbf{o}_{t+1}, r_{t+1} \sim p(\cdot, \cdot \mid \mathbf{o}_{< t}, \mathbf{a}_{< t})$.
 The agent typically maintains a belief state summarizing the history of observations and actions used in decision-making.
-Because modeling dynamics directly in high-dimensional observation space is impractical, many approaches learn a compact latent representation that summarizes this history and enabled predictive transitions.
-Such models are commonly referred to as latent dynamics models or world models~\citep{ha2018world}.
+Because modeling dynamics directly in high-dimensional observation space is impractical, many approaches learn a compact latent representation that summarizes this history and enables predictive transitions~\citep{finn2017deep,ha2018world}.
+Such models are commonly referred to as latent dynamics models.